PharmGKB/PharmCAT/docs/using/Multi-Sample-Analysis.md

 ### Extracting PharmCAT JSON content into TSV

-We also provide accessory R scripts that organize and extract the content from the [Named Allele Matcher](https://github.com/PharmGKB/PharmCAT-tutorial/blob/main/src/organize_pharmcat_named_allele_matcher_results.R) or [Phenotyper](https://github.com/PharmGKB/PharmCAT-tutorial/blob/main/src/organize_pharmcat_phenotyper_results.R) JSON outputs into tab-separated values (TSV) files.
+We also provide accessory R scripts that organize and extract the content from the [Named Allele Matcher](https://github.com/PharmGKB/PharmCAT-tutorial/blob/main/src/json2tsv_pharmcat_named_allele_matcher.R) or from [the final reports](https://github.com/PharmGKB/PharmCAT-tutorial/blob/main/src/json2tsv_pharmcat_report.R) JSON outputs into tab-separated values (TSV) files.
 Here is an example TSV that the users will obtain from the provided R scripts.

 |samples|gene |diplotype                                      |haplotype_1            |haplotype_2            |haplotype_1_variants|haplotype_2_variants|missing_positions|
 |-------|-----|-----------------------------------------------|-----------------------|-----------------------|--------------------|--------------------|-----------------|